Veriqc/TDD/README.md

     print(tdd.get_amplitude([0]*n))

 ### Optimizers
-There are currently three optimizers can be used for contracting a Tensor Network.
+There are currently three optimizers that can be used for contracting a Tensor Network.

     tdd = tn.cont(optimizer='tree_decomposition')
 Or,